-If you are diabetic, on warfarin, clopidogrel, rivaroxaban, apixaban, or dabigatran, please contact the unit for further information.
-Please bring any medication you are currently taking, e.g. inhalers or, insulin, to your appointment.
+If you are diabetic, on blood thinners such as warfarin, clopidogrel, ticagrelor, prasugrel, rivaroxaban, apixaban, or dabigatran and edoxaban please contact the unit for further information.
+Please bring any medication you are currently taking e.g. Inhalers, Insulin with you to your appointment.